 ANTH 462 - Native Peoples of the Northwest (5cr)

-ANTH 463 - Peoples of East and Southeast Asia (5cr)
+ANTH 463 - Critical Issues in East and Southeast Asia (5cr)

-ANTH 465 - Peoples of Mexico and Central America (5cr)
+ANTH 465 - Critical Issues in Mexico and Central America (5cr)

 ANTH 476 - Borderlands (5cr)